 The following summary highlights selected information contained or incorporated by reference in this prospectus and does not contain all of the information that may be important to you.
 You should carefully read this entire prospectus, including the financial statements and related notes and the documents incorporated by reference in this prospectus, before making a decision to participate in the exchange offer.
-As used in this prospectus, the terms "The GEO Group, Inc., its consolidated subsidiaries and unconsolidated affiliates as a combined entity, except in the "Description of Notes" and in other places where it is clear that the terms mean only The GEO Group, Inc. The term "Cornell Acquisition" refers to our August 12, 2010 acquisition of Cornell Companies, Inc ("Cornell").
-The term "BI Acquisition" refers to our February 10, 2011 acquisition of BII Holding Corporation ("BII Holding"), the indirect owner of 100% of the equity interests of BI.
+As used in this prospectus, the terms "The GEO Group, Inc.," "GEO," "GEO Group," the "Company," "we," "our" and "us" refer to The GEO Group, Inc., its consolidated subsidiaries and unconsolidated affiliates as a combined entity, except in the "Description of Notes" and in other places where it is clear that the terms mean only The GEO Group, Inc. The term "Cornell Acquisition" refers to our August 12, 2010 acquisition of Cornell Companies, Inc ("Cornell").
+The term "BI Acquisition" refers to our February 10, 2011 acquisition of BII Holding Corporation ("BII Holding"), the indirect owner of 100% of the equity interests of B.I.
 Incorporated ("BI"), as more fully described elsewhere in this prospectus.
-The term "Financing Transactions" refers to the offering of 6.625% senior notes due 2021, our amendment of our Senior Credit Facility and the related borrowings thereunder and the application of the net proceeds of the offering of 6.625% senior and the Financing Transactions." refers to the BI Acquisition and related fees, costs and expenses.
+The term "Financing Transactions" refers to the offering of 6.625% senior notes due 2021, our amendment of our Senior Credit Facility and the related borrowings thereunder and the application of the net proceeds of the offering of 6.625% senior notes due 2021 and borrowings under our amended Senior Credit Facility to fund the BI Acquisition and related fees, costs and expenses.
 The term "Transactions" refers to the BI Acquisition and the Financing Transactions.

 Except as otherwise indicated, this prospectus does not give pro forma effect to the Cornell Acquisition or BI Acquisition.
-Our fiscal year ends on the Sunday closest to the calendar year end, which for the prior four fiscal years occurred on January 2, 2011 ("fiscal year 2000"), January 3, 2010 ("fiscal year 2000"), December 28, 2008 ("fiscal year 2008") and December 30, 2007 ("fiscal year 2007").
+Our fiscal year ends on the Sunday closest to the calendar year end, which for the prior four fiscal years occurred on January 2, 2011 ("fiscal year 2010"), January 3, 2010 ("fiscal year 2009"), December 28, 2008 ("fiscal year 2008") and December 30, 2007 ("fiscal year 2007").
 Cornell's fiscal year begins on January 1 and ends on December 31 of each year.
 BII Holding's fiscal year begins on July 1 and ends on June 30 of each year.
 In the context of any discussion of financial information in this prospectus, any reference to a year or to any quarter of that year relates to GEO's fiscal year, unless otherwise specified.